aidantwoods/swift-paseto/Documentation/README.md

 Because this is a new key, it is important that you save the underlying key material so that you can later decrypt any messages you encrypt this key with.

+### Exporting a Symmetric Key for Storage

-You should also ensure that this key is stored safely!
+You should ensure that this key is stored safely!
 If the exported material of this key becomes known to a third party you must discontinue use of the key and cease to trust the authenticity of messages encrypted with this key.